Kesin11/gh-actions-scanner/README.md

 # gh-actions-scanner

 `gh-actions-scanner` is a tool for scanning the GitHub repository for GitHub Actions.
-It's not a linter, but a scanner that provides insight into GitHub Actions performance and usage.
+It's not a linter, but a scanner that provides insight into the performance and usage of GitHub Actions performance.

 `gh-actions-scanner` is also a framework that allows you to run custom rules that extend the capabilities of the scanner.

+## Still under development :warning:
+`gh-actions-scanner` is still under development.
+The API and CLI options may change in the future untill stable version 1.x released.

 ## USAGE